Quantum field theory for spin operator of the photon: New OAM and SAM operators for the photon

 and

-Of course, given the long-standing nature of the problem, fundamental checks are required to verify this is indeed the SAM and OAM of the photon.
-Utilizing the ETCRs in Eqs.~(\ref{eq:ECTR1}) and (\ref{eq:ECTR2}), we show that our defined photon spin and OAM operators satisfy the standard angular momentum commutation relations
+from the rotations of the intrinsic and spatial degrees of freedom, respectively.
+Of course, given the long-standing nature of the problem, fundamental checks are required to verify these are indeed the SAM and OAM of photons.
+Utilizing the ETCRs in Eqs.~(\ref{eq:ECTR1}) and (\ref{eq:ECTR2}), we show that our defined photon spin and OAM operators satisfy the standard angular momentum commutation relations (see Appendix~\ref{sec:appendixB} and also Appendix~\ref{sec:CR-recheck})

-where $\epsilon_{ijk}$ is the three-dimensional Levi-Civita tensor and $i,j = 1,2,3$.
+where $\varepsilon_{ijk}$ is the three-dimensional Levi-Civita tensor and $i,j = 1,2,3$.
 Deriving the commutation relations for the photon spin and OAM operators from the basic field ETCR ansatz (\ref{MCR1}) and (\ref{MCR2}) is of fundamental importance.
 This has never been achieved till date.
 Note the other striking result---the SAM and OAM operators of the photon commute.
 We also emphasize that this commutation relation can not be obtained from the standard Maxwell Lagrangian density $\mathcal{L}_{M,{\rm ST}}$ under the non-covariant quantization scheme.

 It is well known that the Dirac spin operators obey SU(2) symmetry.
 To clearly show the SO(3) symmetry in the quantum spin degrees of the photon, we perform the plane-wave expansions on the vector potential and its canonically conjugate momentum (see Chap.
 7 in Ref~\cite{greiner2013field})